zparvez2z/TLDR/Data_Engineering/Data_camp_Introduction_to_Data_Engineering.md

     * Matrix factorization
     * Common sense transformation

-* *Recommendation Stratagy*
+* *Recommendation Strategy*
-    * Use technology that user hase rated most
+    * Use technology that user has rated most
     * Don't recommend what's already rated
-    * Recommend the highest rated comes from the remaining.
+    * Recommend the highest rated courses from the remaining.

-* *Excercise*
+* *Exercise*
     * filter corrupt data
     * using the recommendation transformation